Firefighters lose bid to sue bankrupt San Bernardino in state court

-RIVERSIDE Calif Dec 3 Firefighters in bankrupt San Bernardino cannot sue the city in a California state court over lost wages and benefits, the U.S. Bankruptcy Court judge overseeing the case ruled on Wednesday.
+RIVERSIDE, Calif Firefighters in bankrupt San Bernardino cannot sue the city in a California state court over lost wages and benefits, the U.S. Bankruptcy Court judge overseeing the case ruled on Wednesday.

 "Starting to allow parties to argue their claims in another forum isn't a precedent I want to set," U.S. Bankruptcy Judge Meredith Jury said.